jerry800416/cwb_weatherAPI/README.md

 # cwb_weatherAPI
-The code for grabbing the data from CWB
+The code for grabbing weather data from CWB